Finding Akira’s exploit for CVE-202-3259 and detecting vulnerable devices

 Another fortunate circumstance in this ransomware nightmare was that the victim organization did not disturb the crime scene, ensuring that the ASA firewall remained intact and operational.
 This provided a unique opportunity to force a core dump of the ASA firewall, allowing for an in-depth examination of the device’s memory for any traces of potential exploits.

 During the analysis of the core dump, 582 instances of suspicious HTTP GET requests were observed.
 To verify that these requests were related to the suspected exploit, tests were conducted in a controlled lab environment using a Cisco ASA with AnyConnect SSL VPN enabled, running a software version vulnerable to CVE-2020-3259.
 The results confirmed that the observed HTTP GET requests indeed exploited the information disclosure vulnerability identified as CVE-2020-3259.
-The significant number of HTTP GET requests suggested that the threat actor had exploited the ASA device multiple times during their attack campagin.
+The significant number of HTTP GET requests suggested that the threat actor had exploited the ASA device multiple times during their attack campaign.

 The figure below illustrates the contents of the memory retrieved from the vulnerable ASA device when it was exploited.
 Among the random characters, the username ‘nalnil‘ and the corresponding password ‘shj73!#/(nxhH?‘ are observable.
 It’s worth noting that a complex password was deliberately chosen for this test account to highlight the vulnerability’s capability to compromise passwords regardless of their complexity.

-It should, however, be noted that there are other methods to extract the username and password automatically and more accurately from the response received.
+However, it should be noted that there are other methods to extract the username and password automatically and more accurately from the response received.
 These methods will be discussed further in an upcoming blog post.

 In the controlled lab environment, the Cisco ASA device was configured with the following authentication methods: